Interim director of ASL/English Interpreting program

-Laurie Shaffer has been an active practitioner of ASL-English Interpreting for 26 years.
+Laurie Shaffer has been an active practitioner of ASL-English Interpreting for 29 years.
 She holds a BA from Hamilton College with a major in Fine Arts, a MS from Syracuse University in Education of Deaf Children, and she has been a doctoral student of Interpreting Studies at Gallaudet since Fall of 2014.
-Currently she is working on completing her dissertation.
+She aims to complete her PhD during the 2018-19 academic year.
 Her research examines the influence of social institutional forces on the work of interpreters in the medical environment.

 Laurie has been an educator in the field throughout her career, having taught in post-secondary classrooms and in professional development venues providing workshops and seminars on various topics.
 She mentors in both the 1:1 context as well as in various programs she has designed with colleagues – in particular, the Peer Mentoring Model and Program with Wendy Watson and “From a Distance….”
 Mentoring for Educational Interpreters with Kate O’Regan; a program that was showcased in 2014 as a chapter in Mentorship in sign language interpreting, edited by Betsy Winston and Robert Lee.